 Situated on the North coast between Padstow and Watergate Bay, this small village is a great base for the array of coastal walks that can start at its shores.
 The stretch of coastline between Carnewas and Bedruthan Steps takes you through the rugged, untouched beauty of Cornwall, showcasing panoramas and endless horizons alongside the occasional Cornish chough.
 We doubt you’ll want to leave this hidden gem, but if you do, you’ll find the popular beach Constantine Bay and the nearest village of St Merryn only a ten-minute drive away.

-Porthcothan is a small quiet village, and that’s all part of the charm.
-Aside from Porthcothan Bay Stores selling ice creams, pasties and hot drinks, you’ll find the Tredrea Inn (you can’t miss the Cornwall flag painted on its side) or the Berryfields Farm Café which boasts one of the best Cornish cream teas we’ve had.
-But fine food lovers are also in luck, with the heady gastronomic delights of Padstow and Watergate Bay and easy drive away.
+Porthcothan Bay Stores fill hungry stomachs with freshly baked pasties and ice creams.
+You’ll also find the Tredrea Inn or the Berryfields Farm Café for classic cream teas.
+Fine food lovers are also in luck, with the heady gastronomic delights of Padstow and Watergate Bay an easy drive away.

 Porthcothan is a dog-friendly beach all year round, with no seasonal dog ban in place.
 Some of the county’s most spectacular coastal walking routes are also a short walk away, with dogs welcome on the entire 630-mile stretch of coast path throughout the year.